“And she’s here!” the nurse said as Lauren finished delivering Catherine. It was 6:45 in the morning.

 Lauren and I talked about what we wanted the rest of the day to look like.
 We had started to receive texts from friends and family expressing their sympathies, so we knew word was spreading.
 We decided to make a brief post to our personal Facebook pages as well as our Catherine Cares social media pages.
 We were emotionally and physically exhausted.
 We agreed we needed coffee.
 We felt the need to treat ourselves with Starbucks, so I ran out to grab some.
 I know it’s not logical, but I felt like every person I made eye contact with leaving the hospital and at Starbucks knew I had just lost my daughter.

 When I returned to the hospital with Starbucks, Lauren’s friend who had very recently delivered twins who were still hospitalized, as well as her mom, were in the room.
 It was nice to have the extra company and a distraction.
 A short time later, Thom from work arrived to give us a hug and offer his condolences.
-The parish priest who married us also came by around the same time.
-Their visits meant, and still mean, so much to us.
+Our parish priest who married us, Fr.
+Jack Costello, also came by around the same time.
+Their visits meant, and will always mean, so much to us.

 Around 2:30 p.m. a photographer showed up for a photo shoot with Lauren, Catherine, and me.
 I’m sure that sounds weird to a lot of people.
 It did to me at first, too.
 After we received Catherine’s Trisomy 18 diagnosis, Maggie from Heart Prints asked if we would have pictures taken if Catherine was stillborn.
 Lauren immediately said yes, but I was very against it.
 Maggie let us know if we chose not to have photographs taken it was fine, but we’d never have the option to view the pictures if we didn’t take them.
 On the other hand, if we had pictures taken, we’d at least have them.
 We could store the pictures and never look at them, but we’d have the pictures.
 Given that perspective, it was an easy decision to have pictures taken.
 We took all sorts of pictures.
 Lauren even put a dress on Catherine.
 The first – and last – dress she ever wore.